twiest/docker-vagrant-libvirt/README.md

 Notes
 =====
+* Use the accompanying enter-container.sh script from outside of the running container to be able to have multiple terminals into the same container.

 * The docker image is fairly big (docker says it has a "virtual size" of 1.5G)

 * This container has to run with --net=host so that vagrant can talk to the launched VMs